lodenrogue/hith/README.md

 "hello"
 ```

-`message` formats a string, prints it (without surrounding quotes) to standard out, and returns the formatted string. `format` does the same formatting but only returns the string — it never prints:
+`message` formats a string, prints it (without surrounding quotes) to
+standard out, and returns the formatted string. `format` does the same
+formatting but only returns the string:

 ```lisp
 >>> (format "test %s test" "value")